It takes less energy to be kind and there’s no better time for it than the start of a year that rhymes with ‘plenty’.

 Your brand exists not in isolation but as part of a community of travellers, trade partners, colleagues, the planet, and of course, yourself.
 We always talk business as if all we have in common are profits, commissions, deals, and bums in beds or on seats.
 But in our ecosystem of products, services and transactions, we should think about how our operations affect each other.
 What we do and don’t do impact the sustainability of the industry and its ongoing prosperity.
 For that reason alone, we’d do well to be kinder to each other..

 Kinder to the Planet

 A long-term view suggests that if we’re not mindful of the impact our conduct and business operations have on the environment, we risk contributing to the demise of the paradise we inhabit.
 We can’t pretend ignorance amid all the warnings from eco-warriors and conservation movements gaining momentum around us.
-Even staunch believers that global warming is a cooked-up hoax, can’t argue with a growing traveller demographic specifically seeking out eco-friendly brands.
+Even staunch believers that global warming is a cooked-up hoax, can’t argue with a growing demand among travellers for eco-friendly brands.
 They expect to travel as they live, striving to be kinder to the planet.

 As concern about their carbon footprint grows, do you do enough to help travellers reduce it?

 From operations to marketing and a paper-free world.
 When you collaborate on product content and publish it online where clients can consume it with minimal environmental impact, you realise how much kinder digital is to the planet.
 You never have to pollute a single landfill just to promote a special, showcase your property or activity, or expose your products.
 Travellers are paying attention to your waste.
 Trade members that have seen the eco-writing on the wall will feel the pressure to conduct their business more sustainably.
 They will look to do business with like-minded product suppliers to ensure there’s an Earth to travel around in future.